ngunner/talkie-leaflet/README.md

 Talkie Leaflet/Mapbox example
 ===========

 A simple Leaflet example using Talkie, an open source library by http://kiln.it.
-Full Talkie library and documentation here: Talkie info - http://kiln.it/talkie/
+Full Talkie library and documentation here: http://kiln.it/talkie/

 To see our example live, visit http://nicholasgunner.com/talkie-leaflet